cpjhenry/ind/README.md

 knowledge and express communal commitment through millennia-old acts of lay-monastic reciprocity.
 On these days, the lay followers make a conscious effort to keep the Five Precepts or (as the tradition suggests) the Eight Precepts.
-It is a day for practicing the Buddha's teachings and meditation.
+It is a day for practising the Buddha's teachings and meditation.

 There are five 'special' full moon Uposatha: